ford-core-ai/neural-programming-architectures/README.md

-# Neural Programmer-Interpreters
+# Neural Programming Architecture

-Neural Programmer-Interpreter Implementation, in Tensorflow (V1.13).
-Based on the original [Neural Programmer-Interpreter](https://arxiv.org/abs/1511.06279) paper, by Reed and de Freitas.
+Neural Programming Architecture implementation, in Tensorflow (V1.13).
+Based on the original [Making Neural Programming Architectures Generalize via Recursion](https://arxiv.org/abs/1511.06279) paper, by Cai, Shin , & Song.

-This implementation is an updated version of [Sidd Karamcheti's public repo](https://github.com/siddk/npi).
+This implementation is an altered version of [Sidd Karamcheti's Neural Programmer-Interpreter repo](https://github.com/siddk/npi).

+The discussion below covers technical details of the NPI architecture, which is largely copied to implement NPA.
+The only addition made is the network's ability to call itself, and tracking of the network state throughout the recursion layers.

 ## NPI Overview ##